 You’ve probably heard of the term viral being tossed around quite a bit in the past few years.
 And when you look up the exact definition of the word, it cites that viral is a piece of information or content that spreads like wildfire throughout the web—something that’s been shared so many times and real fast.

 Some content went viral by accident, with no actual intention of the author to be that way.
 Some virals were planned, of course, and those are the ones we are interested in.
-Ben Givon will pinpoint the exact emotion behind the virality of certain content, and this article will help answer the question: How to go viral?
+Ben Givon will pinpoint the exact emotion behind the virality of certain content.
+This article will help answer the question: How to go viral?

 Online Outrage is Changing the Political Discourse